Gobeyn/gobeyn-arch/README.md

     plugged in, then it works as expected.
 We think this has to do with the GPU fallback, but we're not sure.
 - Video rendering, for instance in your browser.
+- Ollama: In order to run LLM's locally, GPU acceleration is advised.
 ### Direct paths in configurations

 Certain files, mainly `.css` files, need direct file paths and do not